 For one, do your best to keep track of your cards, purchases and bank statements.
 That way, you can catch any unusual activity quickly.
 If you notice anything amiss, or you lose a card, call your issuer immediately.
 The faster you report it, the more quickly it can be taken care of.
 It also helps to rip up your bank statements before tossing them in the trash once you’re done with them.
 This helps protect any personal information printed onto the papers.

 When applying for credit or debit cards, you’ll want a card with security protections.
 For example, most cards should have EMV chip technology, also known as the chip.
 This provides more security by authenticating the card and protecting information.
 Information on magnetic swipe cards can easily be copied with card reading devices, like skimmers.
 The switch to the chip combats this.
+Credit card companies have also implemented the use of a CVV, or card verification value, to help further protect from fraud on online purchases.

 You can also prevent serious credit card fraud by setting up fraud alerts on your credit report.
 Fraud alerts notify anyone requesting your credit report, like loan lenders or credit card issuers, that you may be a victim of fraud or identity theft.
 The alerts will help in case someone tries to open an account under your name or change existing information.
 The requesting agency will then know to take extra steps to authorize the new request.
 If they can’t confirm that the request is legitimate, they will not continue with it.